matrix-org/synapse/docs/workers.md

 significant cpu saving on the main process and will be a prerequisite for upcoming performance improvements.

+(See the [Architectural diagram](#architectural-diagram) section at the end for a visualisation of what this looks like)

 ## Setting up workers